As living costs rise, you’re probably looking for places to save. One of those places may be your gym membership.

 What about strength and flexibility training?
 Only do those if you want to stay functional into your later decades.
 If you don’t care about picking up your grandkids (or the groceries) when you’re older, don’t worry about them.

 And you don’t need a big time commitment to capture the benefits of exercise.
 Thirty minutes per day is sufficient, and less if you do high-intensity workouts.
-It’s the best time investment you’ll ever make.
+Furthermore, research indicates that two 15-minute strength sessions per week may be all you need to experience the benefits of resistance training.[*] It’s the best time investment you’ll ever make.

 You Don’t Need a Gym to Exercise